 So before you pack your bags and jump on a plane, why not learn a little Spanish to help you make the most of your trip?

-In this post, you’ll learn about 57 Spanish phrases for travel that can help you survive in the language during your trip abroad.
+In this post, you’ll learn 67 Spanish phrases for travel that can help you survive in the language during your trip abroad.
 And who knows, they might even help you make a few new friends too!

 To make it easier for you, I’ve divided the phrases up into different categories:

-Take the time to learn a few of these key Spanish travel phrases and you’ll be able to mix with the locals, get by in any situation and have a much more enjoyable and authentic experience during your trip.
+Take the time to learn a few of these key Spanish travel phrases and you’ll be able to mix with the locals, get by in various situations and have a much more enjoyable and authentic experience during your trip.

-Knowing how to greet people is the most basic thing you can learn in a language and yet its importance should not be underestimated.
+Knowing how to greet people is the most basic thing you can learn in a foreign language.
+And yet its importance shouldn't be underestimated.